mateuszbroja/technicalsummaries.com/content/docs/books/fundamentals of data engineering/102_data_engineering_lifecycle.md

 ---

 **Considerations for generation:**
-- Is it application/IoT/database?
+- Type of data source (application/IoT/database)
-- At what rate is data generated.
+- Data generation rate
-- Quality of the data.
+- Data quality
-- Schema of ingested data.
+- Schema of the data
-- How frequently should data be pulled from the source system?
+- Data ingestion frequency
-- Will reading from a data source impact its performance?
+- Impact on source system performance when reading data

 ## Storage
 ---

 **Considerations for storage:**
-- Data volumes, frequency of ingestion, files format.
+- Data characteristics such as volume, frequency of ingestion, and file format
-- Scaling (total available storage, read operation rate, write volume, etc.).
+- Scaling capabilities including available storage, read/write rates, and throughput
-- Capturing metadata (schema evolution, data flows, data lineage)
+- Metadata capture for schema evolution, data lineage, and data flows
-- Is this a pure storage solution (object storage), or does it support complex query patterns (i.e., a cloud data warehouse)?
+- Storage solution type: object storage or cloud data warehouse
-- Is the storage system schema-agnostic (object storage)?
-Flexible schema (Cassandra)?
-Enforced schema (a cloud data warehouse)?
+- Schema management: schema-agnostic object storage, flexible schema with Cassandra, or enforced schema with a cloud data warehouse
-- How are you tracking master data, golden records data quality, and data lineage for data governance?
+- Master data management, golden records, data quality, and data lineage for data governance
-- How are you handling regulatory compliance and data sovereignty?
+- Regulatory compliance and data sovereignty considerations

 **Temperatures of data**
 - hot data